 - a.
 The student will schedule for the Thesis/Dissertation Defense Examination including the submission of Book and complete the publication. - b.
 The student will complete the publication.

-Please consult TGGS Registration Procedure for the updated information, procedure and deadlines.
+Please consult TGGS Registration Procedure for the updated information, procedure and deadlines at https://tggs.kmutnb.ac.th/registration.

 GRADUATION

 Graduation Requirements